 - Generally, mass email groups are reserved for messages essential to the operations or mission of the university, campus safety notifications and situations that require immediate action from the entire community.

-- Submit all other announcements to the Willamette University Bulletin.
-This automatically creates a webpage for your announcement on willamette.edu that is easily shared on social media and searchable by Google and other search engines.
+- Submit all other announcements to the Today@Willamette.
+This automatically creates a webpage for your announcement on the Willamette website that is easily shared on social media and searchable by Google and other search engines.

-- Submit events to the university’s online calendar to have them listed in feeds on the website and in the bulletin.
+- Submit events to the university’s online calendar to have them listed in feeds on the website and in Today@Willamette.
 This also creates a webpage for your event that is easily shared.